 There are a couple of websites where you can easily compare travel insurance from various companies.
 You can select the type of trip you’re taking, where you’re going, how many people will need to be covered, and any other types of coverage you want to include.

-The website will then provide you with email or display a list of options for you to choose from.
-It’s up to you if you select the cheapest option, or the most expensive options.
+The website will then provide you with an email or display a list of options for you to choose from.
+It’s up to you if you select the cheapest option or the most expensive option.

-The average cost for travel insurance, depending on what types of coverage you include, is about $140-$160.
+Depending on what types of coverage you include, the average cost for travel insurance is about $140-$160.
 The more inclusive plans will probably cost closer to $200 or more, but this is a ballpark.

 Should You Get Travel Insurance for Mexico